sonamsinha/front-enddev_udacity/frontend-nanodegree-feedreader-master/README.md

 ### How to run the app
   * Download the zip file.
   * Run the index.html in a browser.
-  * To test, modify(add/delete)some feed information in allFeeds objects in app.js.
+  * To test, modify(add/delete) allFeeds objects in app.js.

 ### Tests
 ##### RSS Feeds: